Directional Variograms#

 Note

-The DirectionalVariogram
+The DirectionalVariogram is

 in general capable of handling n-dimensional coordinates.
 The application